zhranklin/init.vim/README.md

 Or use `electron-packager` to package the NyaoVim and install it to your system's desktop(for using it as an app).

 ### Something about icons
 For correctly show the icons, nerd-font should be installed.
-It's alreadily patched in the most popular programming fonts, so just pick one [here](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts),
+It's alreadily patched in the most popular programming fonts, so just pick one [here](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts).

+For nyaovim, you should choose the version without "mono", and for neovim in terminal it should contain "mono".

+Then you should set the font(non-mono) in NyaoVim(`~/.config/nyaovim/nyaovimrc.html`), or choose the right font in your terminal(mono).

 ### Some other configuration
 - All configuration file is in `~/.config/nvim/`(same as `~/.vim` for vim), and